openprivacytech/community/mentorship/gsod/2023/README.md

 #### Additional information

-_Include here any additional information that is relevant to your proposal._

 * **Previous experience with technical writers or documentation:**

-  If you or any of your mentors have worked with technical writers before, or have developed documentation, mention this in your application.
-Describe the documentation that you produced and the ways in which you worked with the technical writer.
-For example, describe any review processes that you used, or how the technical writer's skills were useful to your project.
-  Explain how this previous experience may help you to work with a technical writer in Season of Docs.
+The core team members of this initiative bring extensive experience and expertise in privacy tech, mentorship and open-source management.
+The founder and lead of the OpenPrivacyTech initiative [Sourav Das](https://github.com/souravcipher) have previously led Google Season of Docs and Google Summer of Code programs for different organizations and mentored and volunteered at Google Code-in for TensorFlow organization and other summer of code programs like Rails Girls Summer of Code.
+Previously our Core Team members have parcipated and hired Technical writers in Google Seasons of Docs programs as organization administrator and mentor and completed the program successfully.
+This year we are excited to apply for Season of Docs program via OpenPrivacyTech and help support the Technical Writers to their contribution journey.

 * **Previous participation in Season of Docs, Google Summer of Code or others:**
-  If you or any of your mentors have taken part in [Google Summer of Code](https://g.co/gsoc) or a similar program, mention this in your application.
-Describe your achievements in that program.
-Explain how this experience may influence the way you work in Season of Docs.
+[Sourav](https://github.com/souravcipher), the founder and lead of the OpenPrivacyTech Initiative, has vast experience in open source and privacy tech.
+He successfully led and managed the Google Season of Docs 2022 and Google Summer of Code 2021 programs as an organization administrator.
+He has also mentored at the Google Code-in for TensorFlow organization in 2019 and volunteered as a reviewer at Rails Girls Summer of Code in 2020.
+Sourav is an active open source contributor and maintainer, as well as an open source advocate.
+Additionally, he serves as an Organizing Team Member (Community) at GirlScript Summer of Code in 2020.

   ## Contact us

-If you are a Technical Writer and you are interested to contribute to OpenPrivacyTech for Google Season of Docs 2023, Please send your proposal ( following the [template of writing the statement of interest](https://developers.google.com/season-of-docs/docs/tech-writer-statement) from Google) to our mail at: [info@openprivacytech.org](mailto:info@openprivacytech.org)
+If you are a Technical Writer and interested to contribute to OpenPrivacyTech in the Google Season of Docs 2023, Please send your proposal by following the [template of writing the statement of interest](https://developers.google.com/season-of-docs/docs/tech-writer-statement) from Google) to our mail at: [info@openprivacytech.org](mailto:info@openprivacytech.org)